joelchan/inst126-intro-programming-notes/_sources/Problem-Formulation.md

 To give a flavor of this, consider this note I got from an INST326 instructor on what students were really struggling with in her class:

 > "They are struggling with programming in general.
-Even though this is their second course, they ==don’t have much ability to think about how to solve problems==.
-We’re in the “I watched everything you did and followed but have absolutely no idea where to start” phase, even with very simple work. ==I suspect they are sneaking through 126 without learning what they need and suddenly have to create from scratch with me and are panicked=="
+Even though this is their second course, they **don’t have much ability to think about how to solve problems**.
+We’re in the “I watched everything you did and followed but have absolutely no idea where to start” phase, even with very simple work. **I suspect they are sneaking through 126 without learning what they need and suddenly have to create from scratch with me and are panicked**"

 To emphasize: If you can't formulate a problem in computational terms, it doesn't matter whether you know how to write a legal conditional statement, or how to assign variables, and so on.
 You’ll know *how* to instruct the computer, but not what instructions to give it!
 The *what* comes from problem formulation.
 It’s absolutely critical!